 Individual Differences in Space-use Under Threat of Predation in Wood Mice

-For my second MRes project at Silwood Park, I am investigating how individual-level factors influence spatial responses to predation risk in wood mice (Apodemus sylvaticus).
-I am supervised by Dr. Aurelio Malo.
+For my second MRes project at Silwood Park, I investigated how individual-level factors influence spatial responses to predation risk in wood mice (Apodemus sylvaticus).
+I was supervised by Dr. Aurelio Malo.

 Impacts of Climate Change on the Structure and Function of Global Bird Assemblages